2022 Peruvian self-coup attempt: Aftermath

 While Castillo was detained, he denounced a "Machiavellian plan" against him by the National Prosecutor Patricia Benavides, Congress and his former vice president Boluarte.
 Some Latin American media organizations linked the events to United States Ambassador to Peru Lisa D. Kenna, a former member of the Central Intelligence Agency.
 Ambassador Kenna had met with Castillo's defense minister, Gustavo Bobbio, the day before the impeachment vote, raising concerns about the United States being involved in the events.
 Local media also reported that the President of Congress and former head of the Peruvian armed forces, José Williams, allegedly collaborated with Ambassador Kenna.

 IDL-Reporteros reported that the right-wing Congress' approval of President Boluarte was weak since they had previously attempted to disqualify her as well.
 President Boluarte immediately installed the right-wing leader Pedro Angulo Arana as prime minister.
 The Prime Minister Angulo faces multiple controversies and is involved in 13 criminal investigations, with serious allegations including sexual harassment of women assistants and supporting the actions of César Hinostroza, who illegally asked for favors from magistrate María Apaza and fled from Peru.

 Supporters of Castillo were angered at the actions against the former president, demanding immediate general elections and staging nationwide protests.
 Protests erupted in violence on 11 December near the southern city of Andahuaylas where demonstrators closed the airport, with police in a helicopter reportedly firing upon protesters, killing two individuals.
 President Boluarte attempted to appease protests by proposing elections two years early, for April 2024, though Castillo supporters rejected the call while Castillo described such actions as a "dirty game".
 Congress initially rejected Boluarte's proposal for early elections but reversed itself on 21 December.

 Castillo's trial for rebellion charges over the self-coup began on 4 March 2025.
 On 10 March, Castillo announced that he was going on a hunger strike, resulting in his hospitalization and the end of his hunger strike on 13 March.

+In November 2025, the Supreme Court of Peru sentenced Castillo, former prime minister Betssy Chávez, and another former minister to 11.5 years in prison for criminal conspiracy relating to the coup.